30 Things I Have Learned About Buying and Selling Child Care Businesses Over the Last 30 Years

 I have been selling child care businesses since 1995 and speaking with hundreds of child care owners and potential buyers each year.
 In my discussions with child care owners, I often find that they have been planning for years to sell their child care business to a buyer or “type of buyer” that will most likely have little to no interest in their child care business.

-Owners of small and medium-sized child care businesses may be pinning their hopes on selling to a large regional or national child care chain for an anticipated equally large price.
+Owners of small and medium-sized childcare businesses may be pinning their hopes on selling to a large regional or national childcare chain for an equally large price.
 Unfortunately, things rarely work out that way.
 Large regional and national child care chains are only interested in buying large child care centers.
 Many of these buyers note a minimum license capacity of 125 or even higher as their target acquisition.
 Moreover, in states with increased licensing regulations, some chain buyers will only consider very large child care businesses.
-They just cannot make the financial numbers work in small or even medium-sized centers.
+They cannot make the financial numbers work in small or even medium-sized centers.

 Small and medium-sized child care businesses are most often purchased by someone already working in child care or early education – maybe as a teacher, director, assistant director or elementary school teacher.
 Alternatively, the owner of another child care business either within the market area or a distance that does not require too long of a commute.
-Moreover, the ability for us to confidentiality market child care businesses on the internet sometimes allows for the sale of the child care business to someone living hours away or in another state but willing to move for the right opportunity.
+Moreover, the ability to market child care businesses confidentially on the internet sometimes allows for the sale of a child care business to someone living hours away or in another state, but willing to relocate for the right opportunity.

 Unlike the large regional and national child care chains, these individual buyers often have limited financial resources to purchase a child care business.
-Ninety-plus percent will need to obtain either a substantial amount of seller financing or a bank loan or both to buy a child care business.
-Therefore, the child care business must have good financial records showing enough profitability or the buyer will have difficulty convincing a bank to lend the funds for the purchase.
+Ninety-plus percent will need to obtain either a substantial amount of seller financing, a bank loan, or both to buy a child care business.
+Therefore, the childcare business must have good financial records showing sufficient profitability, or the buyer will have difficulty convincing a bank to lend the funds for the purchase.

 Owners of small and medium-sized child care businesses must:

-In summary, the buyers of small to medium-sized child care businesses are individual buyers not regional or national child care chains.
-Individual buyers have limited funds and can only obtain a loan to purchase a child care business that is profitable.
+In summary, the buyers of small to medium-sized childcare businesses are typically individual buyers, rather than regional or national childcare chains.
+Individual buyers have limited funds and can only obtain a loan to purchase a profitable child care business.
 As the owner of a small to medium-sized child care business, you must understand the most likely buyer or “buyer type” for your child care business and operate your business in a manner that will provide the profitability for a buyer to purchase your business someday.

 Why?
-A large child care operator is often only looking for a great location, high enrollment, and cash flow – not program-specific features.
-In fact, child care chain operations must have the same proven systems and programs implemented in each location to maintain consistency and profits.
+A large childcare operator is often only looking for a great location, high enrollment, and cash flow, rather than program-specific features.
+Childcare chain operations must have the same proven systems and programs implemented in each location to maintain consistency and profitability.

-Many individual private child care operators think that a child care chain will be interested in their child care business because of their special programs, features or curriculum – usually not so.
+Many individual private child care operators believe that a child care chain will be interested in their child care business due to its special programs, features, or curriculum, but this is usually not the case.
 The child care chain buyer must implement their standard program after the purchase.
 Therefore, special program features you have implemented in your child care business will often have little or no value to the child care chain buyer.
-However, your special program features may be viewed very favorably by the private individual buyer.
+However, your special program features may be viewed very favorably by individual buyers.
 Moreover, unlike the experienced child care chain buyer, the private individual buyer will most likely need your experience and expertise during the early days following the purchase to ensure a smooth transition.
 Individual buyers almost always pay more than child care chain buyers for single-unit locations.

 #25 Profitability starts with setting profitable tuition rates